Sethulakshmic/Home-SIEM-Lab/README.md

 - Setting up alerts for security events.

 ## Setting up an Elastic Account
-After registering, log in to the Elastic Cloud console at https://cloud.elastic.co.
+After registering, logged in to the Elastic Cloud console at https://cloud.elastic.co.
 Click on "Start your free trial" to kick off the process.

 ## Setting up the Elastic Agent on the Linux VM